VaibhavDN/Websec/README.md

 Vaibhav:

-Added: Scrapper + HTML Parser
+Added: Scraper + HTML Parser

 Working: Scrapper uses selenium and Beautiful Soup is used for HTML Parsing.
 This script reads all the links in TrainSites.txt / TestSites.txt then performs scraping and parsing and then makes a folder for each site it scraps.